 - 2-4 tablespoons starchy water (from boiled potatoes)

-- 3 tablespoon pine nuts or walnuts (toasted)
+- 3 tablespoon pine nuts or roasted salted pistachios

 - 2 cloves of garlic, finely chopped before processing

 - 1 teaspoon salt